Choose the Best Spam Filter for Exchange

 How likely is it that an outbound email will be flagged as spam?

 It is not very likely that an outbound email will be flagged as spam if users refrain from the terms and phrases commonly used in spam emails.
 However, outbound scanning reports can alert system administrators to malicious insiders using a corporate email account to send spam emails or to an email account that has been compromised by an external third party to send spam.
-A compromised email account can be an indicator of other account compromises within the organization.
+A compromised email account can indicate other account compromises within the organization.

 Is it okay to delete spam if it has been delivered to an inbox without a warning?

-It is okay to delete spam if it has been delivered to an inbox without a warning subject to corporate email policies.
-Some businesses ask to be informed about spam emails that avoid detection (so they can measure the effectiveness of the spam filter or its configuration), while others follow the established best practice of reporting undetected spam emails to the spam filter provider.
+Deleting spam if it has been delivered to an inbox without a warning subject to corporate email policies is okay.
+Some businesses ask to be informed about spam emails that avoid detection (so they can measure the effectiveness of the spam filter or its configuration).
+In contrast, others follow the established best practice of reporting undetected spam emails to the spam filter provider.

 How effective is a spam filter for an Exchange server?

-The effectiveness of a spam filter for an Exchange server is reliant on how it is configured.
-If the filtering controls are too aggressive, the spam filter may identify a lot of spam, but also block genuine emails.
+The effectiveness of a spam filter for an Exchange server relies on how it is configured.
+If the filtering controls are too aggressive, the filter may identify many spam but block genuine emails.
 If filtering controls are too relaxed, more spam will evade detection.
-It is up to each organization to find the most appropriate settings for the nature of the organization’s activities and the organization’s propensity to risk.
+It is up to each organization to find the most appropriate settings for the nature of its activities and its propensity to risk.

-The purpose of a white label option is so that Managed Service Providers (MSPs) and resellers can market SpamTitan under their own brand.
-This can be beneficial to MSPs that offer a range of services already under their own branding to avoid confusion among clients about which service is being offered by which vendor.
+A white-label option allows Managed Service Providers (MSPs) and resellers to market SpamTitan under their own brand.
+This can benefit MSPs offering a range of services already under their branding, ensuring clients understand which vendor provides the service.

 Logos